nlehuen/capisce/README.md

 });
 ```

 Of course the above example would be useless with some concurrency in the queue.
-If you want concurrency, you can pass a job parameter to wat :
+If you want concurrency, you can pass a job parameter to wait :

 ```javascript
 var queue = new WorkingQueue(16);